Cultural studies: Academic reception

+Integration of popular culture in CS and education

+The integration of popular culture in classrooms has influenced educational practices in cultural studies.
+Through the analysis of TV series, movies, memes, and other cultural materials, educators can encourage media literacy, critical thinking, and a deeper understanding of social issues.
+Incorporating popular culture into education through cultural studies helps students critically engage with the world around them, fostering media literacy and critical thinking.
+Educators can use cultural texts to discuss societal issues, challenge norms, and prepare students for active participation in a media-dominated world.

+Popular culture can be an effective tool for critical pedagogy.
+Evan Faidley explores how TV shows, movies, and memes can be used in the classroom to discuss topics like social justice and identity.
+Shows like South Park allow students to evaluate societal norms and political issues, using a pedagogy of resistance.
+Cultural studies encourage students to analyze intertextuality.
+Patricia Duff discusses how popular culture incorporates with academic discourse to build media literacy which helps students critically engage with the media they consume daily.
+Kathy Mills also highlights the importance of multiliteracies, which encourages students to utilize a variety of communication media outside of the standard text, including digital and visual media.
+Diane Penrod argues that incorporating popular culture in education makes learning more relevant and engaging.
+Teachers can aid students in comprehending difficult concepts like gender, ethnicity, and class by utilizing works from their own culture.
+Students are also encouraged to develop critical analytical abilities which they can use in both academic and everyday situations when popular culture is integrated into the classroom.

 Literary scholars

 Many cultural studies practitioners work in departments of English or comparative literature.
 Nevertheless, some traditional literary scholars such as Yale professor Harold Bloom have been outspoken critics of cultural studies.
 On the level of methodology, these scholars dispute the theoretical underpinning of the movement's critical framework.

 Bloom stated his position during the 3 September 2000 episode of C-SPAN's Booknotes, while discussing his book How to Read and Why:

 Marxist literary critic Terry Eagleton is not wholly opposed to cultural studies, but has criticised aspects of it and highlighted what he sees as its strengths and weaknesses in books such as After Theory (2003).
 For Eagleton, literary and cultural theory have the potential to say important things about the "fundamental questions" in life, but theorists have rarely realized this potential.

 English departments also host cultural rhetorics scholars.
 This academic field defines cultural rhetorics as "the study and practice of making meaning and knowledge with the belief that all cultures are rhetorical and all rhetorics are cultural."
 Cultural rhetorics scholars are interested in investigating topics like climate change, autism, Asian American rhetoric, and more.